 Division II is the lower of the two echelons of play recognized by NAQT at the collegiate level.
 Division II is intended to provide new schools and new players with an arena in which they can compete against other developing teams.

-It is important to note that the classification of a team as “Division II-eligible” is a function of its players, not of the school itself; it’s commonplace for the same school to field a Division I team of experienced players at the same tournament as it fields a Division II team of newer players.
+The classification of a team as “Division II-eligible” is a function of its players, not of the school itself; it’s common for the same school to field a Division I team of experienced players at the same tournament as it fields a Division II team of newer players.

 In general, Division I and Division II teams compete separately.

-There are some subtle aspects to community college eligibility:
+There are some subtle aspects to Division II eligibility for community college players:

-- Community college students that already have two-year degrees may not compete at a Community College Sectional Championship Tournament (CC SCT) or the Community College Championship Tournament (CCCT), but they are eligible to compete in Division II should the community college choose to attend a four-year Sectional and/or qualifies for the ICT through the CCCT.
+- Community college players who already have two-year degrees may not compete at a Community College Sectional Championship Tournament (CC SCT) or the Community College Championship Tournament (CCCT), but they are potentially eligible to compete in Division II if the community college attends a four-year Sectional Championship Tournament and/or qualifies for the ICT.

-- Community college students that attend the CCCT (or even the ICT) retain Division II eligibility at a four-year college since they didn’t compete in the CCCT or the ICT for a four-year school.
+- Community college players that attend the CCCT (or even the ICT) retain Division II eligibility at four-year colleges and universities (and other post-secondary schools that are not covered under the Community College Eligibility Rules) since they didn’t compete in the CCCT or the ICT for such a school.

-In short, the policy is that an undergraduate retains Division II eligibility until he or she is on a team that qualifies for the ICT or he or she competes at the ICT.
-Students at two-year institutions may play Division II for up to three years (regardless of how well their teams do).
+In short, the policy is that a player retains Division II eligibility until they are on a team that qualifies for the ICT or they compete at the ICT.
+Players at two-year institutions may play Division II for up to three competition years (regardless of how well their teams do).

-Students that are eligible for Division II but who graduate in the middle of a competition year may continue to play Division II for the rest of the year (assuming they continue to meet the other criteria for eligibility).
+Players who are eligible for Division II but who graduate in the middle of a competition year may continue to play Division II for the rest of the competition year (assuming they continue to meet the other criteria for eligibility).